grip-on-software/jenkins-config/README.md

 ## Worker nodes

-Documentation on setting up a GPY-enabled worker node can be found in [jenkins-build-node.md](jenkins-build-node.md).
+Documentation on setting up a secure, GPU-enabled worker node can be found in [jenkins-build-node.md](jenkins-build-node.md).